rick-love/surf_tours/README.md

 Created the config file for storing variables and passwords

 Added GitIgnore File and created a new git repository to track Changes

+MongoDB - mongoose

+In Mongo UI - Create Project, Database, and Collection.
+Add and Test DB connection string in server.js, then delete Collection in Mongo UI.

+Using the MVC Pattern will need to create a models folder, add tourModel.js In tourModel.js:
+    Create a Schema for Tour data to be inserted into database

+tourController.js:
+    Require tourModel
+    Refactor Creat Tour to use Async / Await
+    Use a try / catch to create a new Tour
+    Get All Tours
+    .find()

+    Get Tour By Id
+    .findById(req.params.id)